Thank you for your interest in the PhD program at the Information School (iSchool) at UW-Madison.

 Applications should go through the normal PhD application process of the iSchool or Communication Arts (or one can apply to both).
 Please state your intention to work in this area in your application.

-For more information contact iSchool PhD chair Alan Rubel.
+For more information contact iSchool Associate Professor Alan Rubel.

 The iSchool hosts two PhD minor options for doctoral students in other UW programs.